COMPREHENSIVE CLARINET &

 Using a variety of resources I try to meet each student at the intersection of their individual interests and my assessment of their needs.
 The first lesson is typically an evaluation where I run the student through a variety of diagnostic exercises to determine their skill level, and to gain an understanding of their interests and motivation.
 From there I devise a specific course of study and work with the student to attain short, intermediate and long term goals.

 I spent 6 years at the Community School for Music and Arts in Mountain View, CA in the mid 1990’s teaching privately, and during that time also taught clarinet and saxophone for 5 years at the Stevenson School in Pebble Beach CA. Around 2000 I began teaching at West Valley Music, the first clarinet and saxophone instructor hired there, and I continue teaching there to this day.
-I also currently coach saxophone and clarinet at Aragon High School in San Mateo, teach clarinet and saxophone at Crystal Springs Uplands School in Hillsborough, and do frequent woodwind masterclasses at Blach School in Los Altos.
+I also have taught at Aragon High School in San Mateo, West Valley College in Saratoga, and Crystal Springs Uplands School in Hillsborough.

 MY EXPERTISE EXTENDS THROUGH ALL THE SAXOPHONES AND CLARINETS,

 IN A VARIETY OF STYLES: CLASSICAL MUSIC, JAZZ IMPROVISATION, AND VARIOUS FORMS OF ETHNIC MUSICS FROM AROUND THE WORLD